oracle/rwloadsim/docs/WORKING.md

 ## Implicit bind and define
 In the sample above in emp.rwl, you explicitly define the select list elements to variables and you explicitly bind the placeholder :1 to a variable.
-If these have the same names, you can enable implicit define and bind using the directive ```$implicit:both``` as shown here:
+If these have names that are also names of declared variable, you can enable implicit define and bind using the directive ```$implicit:both``` as shown here:
 ```
 # Get the database